 - My LS

-The SQE will be introduced in September 2021 and candidates will able to sit the first SQE1 exam in November 2021.
+The SQE was introduced in September 2021 and candidates will able to sit the first SQE1 exam in November 2021.

 The SRA has set out the transitional arrangements that will be in place for those who have already: